gyrogami logo

 Categories: Experiences and daily life; Human nature

-Word count/read time: 542 words; 2 minutes
+Word count/read time: 513 words; 2 minutes

 We've been so beat down with disposable products and poor customer service that we have come to expect it.
-When we get basic customer service (i.e., getting what was promised) we think it's the cat's meow.
+When we get basic customer service (i.e., what was promised) we think it's the cat's meow.
 A wall with a line across it qualifies as modern art worth millions so it's reasonable to think that if your food isn't spit on, dropped on the floor, and arrives quasi-warm it is a five-star experience.

-At least 50% of the reviews address things that have no relevance to the usefulness or quality of the product:
+Roughly half of the reviews address things that have no relevance to the product's usefulness or quality, and don't answer the simple question, "So how did it work?":

 • I received it today and can't wait to try it - 5 stars